sjc6663/Protocols/DNA_Extraction_Bacteria.md

 Sample Type | Amount to Add
 --------------------------------------|--------------------------------------
 Bacteria/Yeast Culture | Remove 500uL of the prepared culture, and then place in the prepared bead tube.
-Soil Samples | Weigh out 200-250mg and place in prepared bead tube.
+Soil Samples/Rumen Digesta | Weigh out 200-250mg and place in prepared bead tube.
 Biofluid or Liquid Sample | Remove 400-500uL and place in prepared bead tube.
 Skin/Buccal Swab | Remove plastic stick and place in prepared bead tube.